Investing In Water Stocks

 That’s why the current and worsening shortage is leading to an exploding bull market in the world’s most precious commodity and the companies involved in the industry.

 The global water industry is currently a $460 billion market.
-And as the population grows, as pollution increases, supplies become more scarce and more strain is placed on water infrastructure, it’s no surprise that many have dubbed water “blue gold” because of its immense profit potential.
+And as more strain is placed on water infrastructure, it’s no surprise that many have dubbed water “blue gold” because of its immense profit potential.

 It’s easy to see why some investors consider it one of the most profitable plays out there.
 Demand already outstrips supply by a wide margin… and the gap is getting bigger.
 We’ve already mentioned that the population of the earth is growing at an exponential clip of 1.5% – 2%.
 What we haven’t said yet is that our water use is growing even faster at 2.5% – 3%.